i-ishaan-singh/IUIjs/README.md

 ## Widget

 Widgets are IUI Component which are first rendered in javascript and then attached to the DOM to reduce reflow and allow faster UI Creation.
 The name of the Widget is same as it's TagName.
+Widgets can be extended to create new Widgets with properties of old Widget and extended properties.

+Widgets can be indentified bu class *i-ui-widget* and can be accessed by uiWidget attribute of it's Elemenet Object.

+The basic **APIs** Provided by Widget are:
+* **enable( *{Boolean}* )** - enabled or disables the Widget.

 Handler to Events can be provided as attribute to Widget with same name as the event.
 The handlers can be of type:

+##### HTML:
 ```HTML
   ...
 	<Widget event="function(e){ ... }"></Widget>